 takes our Best Buy Award.
 While hardly an overall top performer, this is the best down bag we've ever seen by a significant margin, especially for its $150 price.
 Cold sleepers and backpackers who frequently extend their three-season trips into lower temperatures will want something warmer, but everyone else on a budget should consider the Cosmic Down 20 (and pocket the several hundred dollar savings).
 This bag is far more durable and compressible than its similarly priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.
 If you are backpacking in warm summer conditions and want to shave a few more ounces, check out the Kelty Cosmic Down 40.

-Read full review: Kelty Cosmic Down 20
+Read review: Kelty Cosmic Down 20

-Top Pick for Cold Sleepers or Colder than Average 3-Season Use
+Top Pick for Cold Temperatures

 Western Mountaineering UltraLite